revloc02/dndMarkdown/colver-5e-homebrew.md

 * **HD:** Pre-level characters can use their HD to heal (like normal).
 The DM can decide if Pre-level HD are kept once a character gets to 1st level (not recommended).
 * **Background Proficiencies:** Have the characters "earn" the mechanical features from the Background they chose, as a part of downtime activities.
 They should probably have all of these by level 2 or 3.
 * **ASI:** During Pre-Levels, look for every opportunity to pass out ability score increases.
 Any natural 20 should be an ASI of the associated ability **during game play**.
 Successful skill checks that were either creative or entertaining should also be strong candidates for an ASI.
 Create as many opportunities as possible for non-lethal dice rolls.
 (See [Appendix D](#appendix-d-game-play-asi-examples) for examples.)
 * **Career ASI:** ASIs are no longer part of the normal character level advancement.
 The DM should continue to look for opportunities to pass out ASIs during game play throughout the character's **entire career**.
-Characters should earn about 3 ASIs per pre-level and per normal level through level 5, and then about 2 per level after that.
+Characters should earn about 3 ASIs per pre-level and per normal level up to around level 5, and then about 2 per level after that.
 The DM can choose to give any ASIs upon any character level advancement.

 #### Guideline for ASI